lmweber/benchmark-data-Levine-32-dim/README.md

 ### Purpose

 We have written R code to pre-process and export these benchmark data sets in standard text-based format, to make it easier for researchers from other fields to access them to test clustering algorithms.
-This repository contains R code for the 32-dimensional data set, and the companion repository at [benchmark-data-Levine-13-dim](https://github.com/lmweber/benchmark-data-Levine-13-dim) contains code for the 13-dimensional data set.
+This repository contains R code for the 32-dimensional data set, and the companion repository [benchmark-data-Levine-13-dim](https://github.com/lmweber/benchmark-data-Levine-13-dim) contains code for the 13-dimensional data set.

 The publicly available data files provided by Levine et al. (2015) through Cytobank are in FCS (Flow Cytometry Standard) format, with one FCS file per manually gated cell population (cluster).
 The FCS format is an efficient binary file format, which is effectively the standard in the flow cytometry community.
 However, it requires specialized software tools to access, making it relatively inaccessible for researchers from other disciplines.